 A common pattern in automated testing is to clear the database state before every test runs.
 This ensures that the tests remain robust and immune to side-effects of adjacent tests.
 While a clean database state for every test is beneficial in this sense, the overhead of clearing data can be significant.
-In one of our largest test suites comprised of thousands of tests interacting with Postgres, we reduced the run time of the suite by over 33% by switching our table-clearing SQL to use
+In one of our largest test suites comprised of thousands of tests interacting with Postgres, we reduced the run time of the suite by over 33% by switching our table-clearing SQL to use 'DELETE' rather than 'TRUNCATE'.

 Our team's productivity depends on the performance of this test suite, since they run very frequently and are an integral part of the deployment pipeline.
 The nearly 3,200 tests included are responsible for the correctness of one of our most critical codebases.
 The codebase has constant activity, and changes are continuously committed by authors from multiple teams.
 The entire suite runs before every commit is merged, as well as after each commit lands in master.

 We were surprised when we measured the overhead of clearing table data.
 Before each test runs, no fewer than 32 tables are wiped clean with a `TRUNCATE`.
 The 'TRUNCATE's accounted for 20-200 milliseconds of overhead for each test.
 In other words, this added 1 to 5 minutes of overhead for the entire suite when run serially.
 (In practice, we run groups of tests in parallel, so the perceived total overhead was closer to about 1 minute total.)